dynsdjs/dynsdjs/README.md

 You can configure `dynsdjs` through Environment variables

 - `DNSPORT` for the DNS service ( default is `53` )
 - `DNSRESOURCES` to define a list of supported resources.
-Must be a string separated by comma.
+Must be a string separated by comma ( default is `A,AAAA,NS,CNAME,PTR,NAPTR,TXT,MX,SRV,SOA,TLSA` )
-  Default: `A,AAAA,NS,CNAME,PTR,NAPTR,TXT,MX,SRV,SOA,TLSA`

 ## DNS Resources